fieldtrip/website/contact.md

 For questions that are **not suitable** for the public email list, e.g. potential contributions to the toolbox or requests for organizing a local workshop, you can send an email to Robert Oostenveld (robert.oostenveld at donders.ru.nl) or Jan-Mathijs Schoffelen (jan.schoffelen at donders.ru.nl).

-If you like FieldTrip, you can show us your appreciation by sending us a postcard t
+If you like FieldTrip, you can show us your appreciation by sending us a postcard to:

-Donders Centre for Cognitive Neuroimaging, c/o Robert Oostenveld University Nijmegen
+Donders Centre for Cognitive Neuroimaging, c/o Robert Oostenveld
+University Nijmegen
 P.O.
 Box 9101
 NL-6500 AH Nijmegen
 The Netherlands

 ## Frequently Asked Questions